TheLearner05/Smart-Text-Reader/README.md

 Steps in the project:

-0)Deskewing the page
+0)Detection of Page Infront of student to get proper contour all 4 corners of book must be visible.
-1)Detection of Page Infront of student
+1)Deskewing the page
 2)Detection of Text Blocks, paragraphs, headings,etc
 3)Deskewing the Text Blocks if required
 4)Preprocess the image so that pytesseract will work accuractly